 Cost of Investing

-It is to be noted, though, that while Actively Managed ETFs share the features of passively managed ETFs, they may be more expensive than the latter because the services of an investment team also act as an overhead, thus leading to an increase in cost.
+It is to be noted that while Actively Managed ETFs share the features of passively managed ETFs, they may be more expensive than the latter because the services of an investment team also act as an overhead, thus leading to an increase in cost.

 Some of the properties of Actively Managed ETFs will be best elucidated once they are compared to that of actively managed mutual funds.

 The intention of outperformance is what makes Actively Managed ETFs different from passively managed ETFs as far as investment philosophy is concerned.
-This property, on the other hand, makes it comparable to a mutual fund.
+On the other hand, this property makes it comparable to a mutual fund.

 Advantages of Active ETFs over Mutual Funds